Skip to content

 Jan Vapaavuori, LL.M., Vice Chair of the Supervisory Board (deputy: Pia Pakarinen, Deputy Mayor)

-Hilkka Ahde, City Councillor (deputy member: Dr Kimmo Sarje)
+Hilkka Ahde, City Councillor (deputy: Dr Kimmo Sarje)

 Member appointed by Kauniainen City (1)